Frequently Asked Questions

 What is a typical work week like for an intern?

 Interns generally work 40-50 hours per week, 8am to 5pm Monday through Friday.
 This estimate includes all core and specialty rotations, meetings, administrative activities, and didactics.
 The internship faculty value balance, and support the notion that interns participate in interests and activities outside of work.
+The total number of clock hours required for the year of internship is 2000, and a minimum of 500 patient contact hours is required for the year.

 Are interns expected to work on the weekends?

 No, interns are not on-call or expected to work at night or on the weekends.
-Interns have pagers and are on-call during the work day.
+Interns have pagers and are on-call only during the work day.
 Interns are normally performing clinical activity only when faculty supervision is present on-site.
 Work is not ordinarily taken home for confidentiality purposes and is not necessary since the rotation supervisors make the effort to see that time is allotted during the regular work day to complete documentation.

 Are post-doc positions available upon graduation from the internship program?

 Yes, there are post-doctoral fellowship positions available.
 Currently, there is a pediatric and adult post-doc available in neuropsychology in the Department of Psychiatry and Neurology.
-Two post-doctoral fellowships in Autism are available at Riley Hospital
+Two post-doctoral fellowships in Autism are available at Riley Hospital.

 What are specialty rotations and how does an intern sign up for these?
 Are they required?
 How many can you do?

 Specialty rotations are elective training experiences.
 A list of these rotations can be found on this website under the heading Rotations and much more information is available from the internship office.
 Specialty rotations are not required, and an intern may choose not to do any specialty rotations and focus only on the core rotations.
 If you are interested in a specialty rotation, you will talk to the supervising psychologist of the rotation as well as the Director of Training.
 With the approval of the Director of Training, you may spend up to one day per week completing a specialty.
+Please discuss your interests with the Director of Training, as you may be able to incorporate some of your specialty interests within core rotations, as is particularly true of the outpatient rotations.

 How does the assessment clinic fit into the child outpatient rotation?